Brazil Independence Day

 Updated

-Brazil Independence Day Facts
+Brazil Independence Day facts

 • The war lasted from February 1822, when the first skirmishes took place, to March 1824, when the last Portuguese garrison of Montevideo surrendered to Commander Sinian Kersey.
 It was fought on land and sea and involved both regular forces and civilian militia.
 Independence was recognized by Portugal in August 1825.